Kate Connell . statement/bio . cv

 Connell’s work has been included in exhibitions at Intersection for the Arts, the Alternative Museum (NY), and LACE (LA) among others.
 She has received grants from the California Arts Council and from the NEA/Rockefeller Foundation awarded by New Langton Arts.
 As artist-in-residence at the Galería de la Raza, she conducted the arts education program from 1989 to 1992.
 She has curated community art exhibitions and exhibitions at the San Francisco Museum of Modern Art Library and San Francisco Public Library.

 Connell is a reference librarian and Library Exhibition Curator at City College of San Francisco.
 She recently mounted an exhibition on the Oceanic diaspora, co-curated with Fuifuilupe Niemeitolu: “Tapa, the Cloth that Binds Us” included the migration narratives of Tongan, Samoan, Fijian and Cook Islander students at City College.
 “Want Fabulous Stories?
 Read Women’s Obituaries,” “Cayuga Park, Paradise of the Outsidelands,” and “Write, Read: Iranian-American Calligraphic Art” have been some the library exhibitions she’s curated.
-Her Library Exhibition Blog is at www.ccsfexhib.wordpress.com.
+She publishes her Library Exhibition Blog here.